tigerkelly/jpgui/README.md

 Some of the features are:

 - Can have multiple projects open at once.
+- Can have as many workspaces as needed.
 - Can manage all three platforms with one GUI.
 The platforms are Windows, Linux (like) and Apple Mac
 - Each option has a help button.
 - A 'New Project Wizard' to help you get started with a project.